Phionex-m/Contest/Readme.md

 I made a static application which calculate the area of the circle

-F-Digits summation\\
+###### F-Digits summation\\

-I made a static app that give the sum of the last numbers of two numders
+I made an application that made the user to know if the two numbers which you input are multiplies or not by experiment the two numbers by the reminder

 EX. n=12,b=22

 hint 2+2

 answer=4

-I use the reminder to separate the two numbers to take the summation of the last two numbers

 ###### G-Summation from 1 to n\\

-I made an static app that give me the factorial of n number
+I made an application that give me the summation of the numbers from 1 to N by using summation law (segma)

-I used If conditional to do it

 ###### H-Two numders \\